VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/probability.md

 <--->

 This diagram first helps us expose an assumption in the problem: that the initial choice is a 50/50, split chance between which box we start with.
 So our first choice is really which box are we picking from.
 Both have a probability of 1/2.
 Only then do we pick our ball.
-This stacking of situtations gives us the term 'sub experiment' where you perform each sub experiment in order: so our first sub experiment is picking the box, the second is picking the ball.
+This stacking of situations gives us the term 'sub experiment' where you perform each sub experiment in order: so our first sub experiment is picking the box, the second is picking the ball.

 {{< /columns >}}

 This lets us figure out the conditional probabilities super easily, as all that's needed is to look at the respective branch.
-For example, in the above we can see P[Red|Box1] is 9/10.
-Another nice thing is by mulitplying across the branches we can get the probability of the entire 'system' easily.
+For example, in the above, we can see P[Red|Box1] is 9/10.
+Another nice thing is by multiplying across the branches we can get the probability of the entire 'system' easily.
 Note the ',' instead of a '|' in the diagram below.
-This is saying that these have both happened *not* implying conditional probability.
-That's why adding all of these up will add up to 1 (100%) as it's a look at all of the possible events.
+This is saying that these have both happened, *not* implying conditional probability.
+That's why adding all of these up will add up to 1 (100%) as it's a look at all the possible events.

 ![](/eng/treediagram2.svg)

-So now we know the probability of a blue ball overall: 0.4 (.05 + .35 )<a class="ptr">(1)</a>, the probability of a bule ball in box 1 (.1), what is the probability that we actually picked from box 1?
+So now we know the probability of a blue ball overall: 0.4 (.05 + .35 )<a class="ptr">(1)</a>, the probability of a blue ball in box 1 (.1), what is the probability that we actually picked from box 1?
 We know P[Blue|Box1], but what is P[Box1|Blue] ?
-Well, naturally, there's a handly formula, known as "Bayes Rule" for this situation:
+Well, naturally, there's a handy formula, known as "Bayes Rule" for this situation:

 [TODO] [Why Bayes Rule is nicer with odds (YouTube, 3b1b)](https://www.youtube.com/watch?v=lG4VkPoG3ko)